 The build of the Hot Wire CNC Foam Cutter machine isn’t difficult just measure twice and cut once as the saying goes.
 This page has the build instructions, plans you’ll need as well as the cutting lists.
 The controller board and the stepper I’d recommend you buy as a kit including the power supply.
-Loads on eBay or Amazon, click the link to see my recommendations.
-Be careful of some show a USB interface board with Mach3, and they provide some driver but I’ve had a few guys contact me with issues.
+Loads on eBay or Amazon, check the table below to see what I used and recommendations.
 I’ve included all the details of my machine so if you follow this you can build your own.
-All my dimensions are in inches but you can convert to millimetres if you prefer.
+All my dimensions are in inches but you can convert to millimeters if you prefer.

 If you don’t want to do all the cutting and sourcing the parts check Vortec-RC they have a very nice build and can supply a kit ready for assembly http://www.vortex-rc.com/product/4-axis-diy-hot-wire-cnc-for-rc-hobbyists-aeromodellers-and-designers/

 If you have a pillar drill its very useful and ensures holes are drilled straight.
 I used cross dowels to join the major parts and these are available at most DIY stores.
 I used M6 cross dowels with socket/Allen key heads.

 For my Hot Wire CNC Foam Cutter I used RJ-45 sockets and cables to connect the TB6560.
 This is optional but allows me to disassemble the machine very easily when not in use.
 It you have lots of space then you can wire it directly